kipraske/web-brogue/README.md

 1. To start the mongodb daemon type `mongod`
 2. To start our server type `node server/app.js` or jus `node server/` from the root directory

+You will probably want to edit server/config.js to set the ports and the server secret.
+Note that client/dataIO/socket.js also needs to have the websocket port that you have set hardcoded.

 If everything is running correctly it should say "Server listening on port 80"

 Upgrading Brogue